jaredjennings/sparsam/README.rst

 hardware <http://www.cyrius.com/debian/kirkwood/>.
 But any way you can run Python 2.7 code via WSGI will do.

+If you are going to have the Sparsam backend and data under /srv/www/sparsam, and the Enyo frontend app under /srv/www/sparsam/root, just run ``make install``.
+Otherwise read on.

-Run ``make`` to generate the virtual environment.
-(You need virtualenv installed to do this, and an Internet connection to download Python modules into the virtualenv.)
+Run ``make backend/pythonhome`` to generate the virtual environment.
+(You need ``make`` and ``virtualenv`` installed to do this, and an Internet connection to download Python modules into the virtualenv.)

 Now copy the entire backend directory somewhere your web server can see.
 On Debian I suggest ``/srv/www/sparsam``.
 Edit the backend/config.py to say where